MichaelCurrin/docsify-js-tutorial/docs/README.md

 My requirement was to build a docs site with minimal setup to use existing docs directories without restructuring or formatting the docs.
 I found _Docsify_ is ideal for this.

-You can use _Docsify_ with its defaults or very simple tweaks, yet get a UI with menus, themes, mobile functionality and a cover page.
+When you use _Docsify_ with its defaults or very simple tweaks, you still get a pretty UI with menus, themes, mobile functionality and a cover page.
 And page loads are seamless in the shell as it is a SPA.
 These things that take more effort and code changes or additions if you want to do them with static-site generators. _Docsify_ also documentation as its main purpose, unlike some other tools.

 ![icon](_media/docs_brackets.png)

+This great [article](https://dev.to/evilmartians/keeping-oss-documentation-with-docsify-lefthook-and-friends-11e5) on dev.to covers a journey from README to Wiki to Jekyll and finally Docsify, if you are interested to compare those.

 ## _Docsify_ basics